 Ice sheets and glaciation

 Worldwide, glaciers cover about 10% of the Earth’s land area, and Antarctica accounts for about 85% of this total cover.
-By volume, Antarctica contains 90% of the world’s glacier ice – enough ice to raise world sea level by over 60 metres if it were all to melt.
-The next largest volume of glacier ice, Greenland, is small in comparison containing a little over 7% of the world’s total.
-The remaining 2 to 3% is found in other high latitude areas, such as parts of northern Canada and Alaska, and in high mountain ranges, such as the Himalayas, the Andes, and the Alps.
+By volume, Antarctica contains 90% of the world’s glacier ice – enough ice to raise world sea level by almost 60 metres if it were all to melt.

-While the glacier ice of Antarctica, which covers over 99% of the continent, is often referred to as the Antarctic Ice Sheet, as pointed out in Key physical features, there are two distinct areas of ice that have different characteristics and histories: the East and West Antarctic Ice Sheets.
+While the glacier ice of Antarctica, which covers over 99% of the continent, is often referred to as the Antarctic Ice Sheet, as pointed out in the Introduction to Antarctica’s Ice Sheets section, Antarctica is made up from different ice sheets.
+Here we will be focussing on the two bigger ice sheets, the East and the West Antarctic Ice Sheets.

 - The East Antarctic Ice Sheet (EAIS) has about 9 times the volume of the West Antarctic Ice Sheet (WAIS).